-4.2 TIE DOWN STRAPS
+4.2 TIE-DOWN STRAPS - HYDRAULIC GRIDS

-The MPL-NG is supplied with a set of high strength polyester web tie down straps.
-They are to be used to secure wheels of the towed vehicle to the wheel lift grid.
-NEVER TOW A VEHICLE WITHOUT THE TIE DOWN STRAPS INSTALLED.
+The MPL-NG is supplied with a set of high strength polyester web tiedown straps.
+They are to be used to secure wheels of the towed vehicle to the underlift grid.
+NEVER TOW A VEHICLE WITHOUT THE TIE-DOWN STRAPS INSTALLED.

-The tie down strap assembly is comprised of 2 basic components:
+The tie-down strap assembly is comprised of 2 basic components: